GrowtopiaFli/node-srt/README.md

 ## Changes

-Tried fixing the `Unknown Command 'patch'` error on Windows with Git.
+Tried fixing the `'patch' is not recognized as an internal or external command` error on Windows with Git.

 ## Install